-You can request a ruling according to the procedures outlined in Revenue Procedure 2003-16 and Revenue Procedure 2016-4.
-The appropriate user fee of $10,000 must accompany every request for a waiver of the 60-day rollover requirement (see the user fee chart in Revenue Procedure 2016-8).
+You can request a private letter ruling according to the procedures outlined in Revenue Procedure 2003-16 (PDF) and Revenue Procedure 2019-4.
+The appropriate user fee of $10,000 must accompany every request for a waiver of the 60-day rollover requirement (see the user fee chart in Revenue Procedure 2019-4, Appendix A).

 There is no IRS fee for using the self-certification procedure.